zkrising/Tachi/docs/docs/user/stats/tachi.md

 is not necessarily as good as 20BPI on another.

 !!! example
-	20BPI on Verflucht Leggendaria is AAA+66.
+	At the time of writing, 20BPI on Verflucht Leggendaria is AAA+66.
 20BPI on FAKE TIME is also AAA+66.
+	Experienced players will notice a problem here.

 *****